SpectorDance Company: Creating & Presenting Dance That Makes A Difference

 Every project is unique, and involves SpectorDance forging meaningful partnerships with a wide variety of outstanding non-arts organizations.
 Past collaborators include the Monterey Aquarium Research Institute and Rancho Cielo, an award-winning vocational training program for at-risk young adults.
 These partnerships enable us to delve into socially-relevant topics from firsthand perspectives, reach broader audiences, and translate facts and empirical information into a dynamic art experience.
 Innovative engagement programs that bring dance, artistry and education to the community are also associated with each project.
 Our works employ dance to inform, heal, transform, build community and inspire action.

-Past Creative Projects Figures in the Dust, inspired by Steinbeck’s The Grapes of Wrath Common Ground, about California Agriculture today East West, about gang culture Ocean Trilogy, about ocean health and climate change In Real Time, about the Coronavirus experience
+Excerpts from SpectorDance Performances Figures in the Dust, inspired by Steinbeck’s The Grapes of Wrath Common Ground, about California Agriculture today East West, about gang culture Ocean Trilogy, about ocean health and climate change In Real Time, about the Coronavirus experience Wildfires, celebrating Indigenous knowledge sustaining healthy forests

 Click video above to hear Fran talk about her signature style that weaves together factual and aesthetic elements.
 She blends music, spoken word, and visual media with dance to create productions that inform and inspire.